Mason Road Park | Small Community Park in Katy, Texas

 Many northern mockingbirds were viewed as well as heard while we were walking the trails.
 This one pictured above seemed to be claiming the gazebo area as his territory.
 He is sitting on a BBQ pit in this photo.

 Others were perched in trees singing a medley of sounds.
-In the spring of the year males are particularly vociferous in trying to attract females when ready to mate.
+In the spring of the year, males are particularly noisy in trying to attract females when ready to mate.
 Most northern mockingbirds are monogamous and return to the same areas to breed and raise offspring.
 I always get a kick out of listening to all of the many noises that they mimic.

-A lovely trellis has been built which houses three benches and offers some shade.
-The wisteria vines were blooming which added beauty to the pretty landscaping.
+A lovely trellis is on site which houses three benches and offers some shade.
+The wisteria vines were blooming which added beauty to the lovely landscaping.

 The redbud trees in Mason Road Park were clad with their bountiful springtime blossoms.
 I still miss the one that we used to have growing in our backyard.
 It added such beauty to our landscaping.